LocalCoinSwap/api-examples/docs/2-non-custodial-eth-trade.md

 ```

 In the above response, `escrow_unsigned_tx` is the important bit.
 Sign this and make another API call to the same endpoint with following payload.
+There maybe more keys in the response, only the important ones are shown above.

 #### Part B: Seller signs transaction